Ewing Young Oak

 Quercus garryana

-Ewing Young, fur trapper and trader in the Southwest and Mexico, turned settler in the Chehalem Valley in 1834.
-He was the first American settler in the Oregon Country who was independent of aid from the Hudson’s Bay Company.
-His death on February 15, 1841, left considerable property and no heirs.
-This problem created the necessity to form a civil government, which directly led two years later to the Champoeg Meeting and the beginning of the organization of the Provisional Government of Oregon in 1843, the first government by Americans on the Pacific Coast.
-On May 6, 1846, an acorn was planted on Young’s grave near his cabin site by Miranda Bayley and Sidney Smith.
+Ewing Young, a former fur trapper and trader, settled in the Chehalem Valley in 1834 and died here in 1841.
+His death directly led to the Champoeg Meeting and the beginning of the organization of the Provisional Government in 1843.
+On May 6, 1846 an acorn was planted here on his grave near his cabin by Miranda Bayley and Sidney Smith.

 Tree Facts